Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Simulation study

-The main conclusion from the simulation study is that the proposed method succeeds in finding statements with high posterior probability.
+The main conclusion from the simulation study is that the proposed method succeeds in finding statements having high posterior probability.
 The accuracy of the statements at containing the truth relies on the accuracy of the posterior distributions, and we observe that employing prior 3 produces global and local statements that maintain good frequentist properties at the cost of producing conservative statements.
 On the other hand, priors 1 and 2 produce statements that are less conservative, but are also more inaccurate.
 Thus if one does not have prior information regarding the similarity of true parameters, the recommended option is to use priors that lead to more conservative statements.
 If one indeed has prior information that the true parameters are relatively dissimilar, more informative priors (like prior 1) should be used as they lead to less sparse statements.
+We briefly mention here that the same conclusions where drawn when generating data that contained lineups that were not observed in the NBA data.
+Hypothetical lineups are clearly of interest to general managers and coaches as they work through the process of team building.
+Details are provided in Section S1 of the supplementary material.

 To end this section, we provide the computational times required to optimize the global statements in \cref{fig:comp_times.results}.
 While parts of the algorithm for finding the optimal local and global statements can be parallelised to speed things up, we do not incorporate this into our code.
 Even without doing this, it takes less than two minutes to approximate the optimal global statement.